How to use a custom language switcher with Transposh to build a multi-language WordPress website

 Adding the language switcher's menu items

-We'll add 3 menu items with the flags to allow users to switch between our three supported languages.
-Then we'll add a fourth item to enable/disable translation editing (for this menu item we'll use the conditional logic offered by If Menu plugin.
-For each menu item we'll use Custom links.
-The image below shows you how to set the menu item for your default language (in our case it will be english).
-Choose Custom links as Menu item type, type the base url of your website as URL and 'en' (without quotes) as Link text.
+We’ll add 3 menu items with the flags to allow users to switch between our three supported languages.
+Then we’ll add a fourth item to enable/disable translation editing (for this menu item we’ll use the conditional logic offered by If Menu plugin.
+For each menu item we’ll use Custom links.

-Yes, it's true!
-I'm implementing multilanguage feature for this blog writing this article: thrilling, isn't it?
-Okay, now the menu item should look like this:
+Yes, it’s true!
+I’m implementing multilanguage feature for this blog writing this article: thrilling, isn’t it?

 Do you see?
 There is a row which says Icon: Select.
 Click on Select to upload your flag (or to select it from you Media library if you had already uploaded it).